 The retention of personal data is limited by the purposes of the processing.
-Once the purposes are reached, data may not kept by the controller.
+Once the purposes are reached, data may not be kept by the data controller.

-The collection of the personal data must also be adequate, relevant and not excessive.
-The controller has to ensure to collect the personal data required for the purpose of the processing in question.
+The collection of personal data must also be adequate, relevant and not excessive.
+The controller must ensure to only collect the personal data that is required for the purpose of the processing in question.

 The personal data must be accurate and necessary and kept up to date.
-All necessary measures must be ensured that data which are inaccurate or incomplete, with regard to the purposes of their collection and further processing, are erased or rectified.
+All necessary measures must be ensured that data which are inaccurate or incomplete, with regards to the purposes of their collection and further processing, are erased or rectified.